upn3xt/chrono/journal/ISSUES.md

 ## String interpolation(now a reality)

 Now, string interpolation is real and working, along with using variables to print something to the terminal!
 All that's left is make it work for every type.

+## Functions, maps and refactor

+While I can use functions, they're still half backed with a return statement missing, a weird parameter case and the fact that I can't place the functions wherever I want.

+Plus, there's this thing were maps, at least on the code generator, are becoming unnecessary as I figure more out about LLVM.

+And yes the refactor is needed.